-Exploring Pranayama
+Exploring pranayama

-Last week we explored an introduction to Pranayama and shared a few introductory practices.
+Last week we explored an introduction to pranayama and shared a few introductory practices.

 This week are going expand into how we can incorporate breathwork as a practice.
 We will also explore

-The Basics of how to incorporate Pranayama
+The basics of how to incorporate pranayama

 One of the best parts of pranayama practices is that it's very portable as no props are necessary for these practices.
 You can literally do them wherever you are - although life or embarrassment may dictate what pranayama you practice and when.
 For example, a Nadi shodhana (alternate nostril breath) may not be the best to apply in the middle of your in-person work meeting.
 Something like a long exhale or box breathing could be executed without detection while in line at the store or at your place of work, especially with regular practice and intimate familiarity.